syncfusion-content/uwp-docs/uwp/CellGrid/Importing.md

 ## Using stream

-The SfCellGrid provides support to import the data from Excel using the `ImportFromExcel` method by passing the Excel file as `Stream`.
+The Excel-like Grid provides support to import the data from Excel using the `ImportFromExcel` method by passing the Excel file as `Stream`.

 {% tabs %}
 {% highlight c# %}